facundolzsdev/northwind-traders-jakarta/README_EN.md

 - `northwind_traders/`
   Project source code, technical documentation, and configuration files.

-## About Project Execution

-This project requires configuration of WildFly and a MySQL database.
-Since manual deployment can be complex, demonstration videos will be shared soon to facilitate evaluation.

 ---

 If you have any questions or need further information, feel free to contact me.

 - To view the Spanish version, visit [README_ES.md]
-- Para ver la versión en español, visit [README_ES.md]
+- Para ver la versión en español, visite [README_ES.md]